How to budget for beginners

 The ideas is that you set up an automatic bill payment to your savings account on a regular basis.
 It forces you to prioritize paying yourself as you would any other monthly bill.
 It forces you to save.

-All of these practices and systems – they’re all tools to help.
+All of these practices and systems – they’re all tools and tips to help.
 You can adapt any of these systems to fit your lifestyle or create one yourself.